Loading figure…

 Read twice and referred to the Committee on Health, Education, Labor, and Pensions.

-Why: Cosponsoring the Reproductive Health Care Training Act directly supports legal access to abortion by promoting training for healthcare providers, aligning closely with the stated position.
+Why: Cosponsoring the Reproductive Health Care Training Act directly supports legal access to abortion and aligns with the stated position of opposing restrictions.

 View source →Jun 11, 2026 · Congress.gov